-^{}Students must be TSI Compliant in all areas prior to completion of certificate.
+^{}Students must be TSI compliant in all areas prior to completion of certificate.
 Special Admission Application is NOT required for this certificate.
 Completion of this certificate does not guarantee acceptance into the Dietetic Technician Program.
-Certificate NOT eligible to sit for the national DTR Credentialing examination.
+Certificate completers are NOT eligible to sit for the national DTR Credentialing examination.

 Students enrolled in the program must undergo and receive a clear criminal background check and negative substance abuse screening prior to starting practicum courses.
-Students with a felony charge within the last ten years are unlikely to get a placement in school or clinical settings.
+Students with a felony charge within the last 10 years are unlikely to get a placement in school or clinical settings.
 Students must also meet the physical requirements of the practicum.
 Inability to meet the physical requirements may affect practicum placement and performance evaluation.
 Students must have reliable transportation to and from the clinical site.
 Students interested in enrolling in practicum must submit a practicum petition by the petition deadline and receive a granted petition prior to registering.

-See DT Program handbook or www.tccd.edu/dietetics for Practicum Petition Requirements and other additional information.
+$See \ DT\ Program\ handbook\ or\ \underline{www.tccd.edu/dietetics} for\ Practicum\ Petition\ Requirements\ and\ other\ additional\ information.$